10 Best Havana Cuba Travel Guides

 How to Evaluate Reader Reviews

 When comparing reviews, look beyond the star average.
 A high rating with only a handful of reviews may reflect the author’s personal network rather than broad traveler consensus.
-A moderate average with hundreds of reviews often indicates a book that has been stress-tested by real tourists in Havana.
-Read the negative reviews specifically for complaints about map accuracy, outdated venue listings, or missing transit details, these are the flaws that will actually affect your trip.
+A moderate average with many reviews often indicates a book that has been stress-tested by real tourists in Havana.
+Read the negative reviews specifically for complaints about map accuracy, outdated venue listings, or missing transit details, since these are the flaws that will actually affect your trip.
 Praise for “beautiful photos” is nice, but praise for “accurate walking directions” is far more valuable on the ground.

 Reliability Signals